-The local cruise angle of attack and chordlength distributions along the wing span are shown in \cref{fig:nostrut_twist_chord_distrib}.
+The local cruise angle of attack and chord length distributions along the span are shown in \cref{fig:nostrut_twist_chord_distrib}.
 The distributions show very moderate twist angles compared to the ones seen in the previous cases, which might be linked to this case resulting in the lightest wing, hence necessitating less lift.
-From the root to approximately the half span position, the chordlength is at its maximum admissible value, and the twist is decreasing, similarly to what was observed in \cref{fig:strut_twist_chord_hist}, when considering the strut.
-Beyond that position, the chordlength decreases and reaches the minimal value at the tip.
-In the most part of the region with decreasing chordlength, the local twist is increasing again towards a maximum near the spanwise position $\eta=0.9$, beyond which it is again decreasing.
-This non trivial twist distribution is linked to the chordlength distribution, where the local shape is controlled by the twist.
-At the half span, the chordlength begins to be reduced, and it could therefore be necessary to increase the local lift, by increasing the local twist.
-Such a configuration, with a higher twist but reduced chordlength requires less material in the skin and hence leads to lighter wings.
-This might also indicate an advantage of airfoils with shorter chordlengths but higher twist angles at these positions.
-Furthermore, the increased twist angles could also increase the bending stiffness in parts of the wing, where the chordlength is small.
-Near the very tip of the wing ($\eta=0.9$), the twist is again decreased, as the lift at the tip should be minimal.
+From the root to approximately the half span position, the chord length is at its maximum admissible value, and the twist is decreasing, similarly to what was observed in \cref{fig:strut_twist_chord_hist}, when considering the strut.
+Beyond that position, the chord length decreases and reaches the minimal value at the tip.
+In most of the region with decreasing chord length, the local twist is increasing again towards a maximum near the spanwise position $\eta=0.9$, beyond which it is again decreasing.
+This non-trivial twist distribution is linked to the chord length distribution, where the local shape is controlled by the twist.
+At the half span, the chord length begins to be reduced, and it could therefore be necessary to increase the local lift, by increasing the local twist.
+Such a configuration, with a higher twist but reduced chord length requires less material in the skin and hence leads to lighter wings.
+This might also indicate an advantage of airfoils with shorter chord lengths but higher twist angles at these positions. \RM{ Furthermore, the increased twist angles could also increase the bending stiffness in parts of the wing, where the chord length is small. }Near the very tip of the wing ($\eta=0.9$), the twist is again decreased, as the lift at the tip should be minimal.